 You can earn:

-The degree and these certificates and degrees are designed as career pathways.
-Credits earned count toward one or more certificates and the degree.
-The degree and all certificates are vetted by innovative, industry-based Advisory Teams to ensure that your academic plan enhances your employability in your chosen career path.
+The degree and certificate are designed as career pathways.
+Credits earned count toward a certificate and the degree.
+The degree and certificate are vetted by innovative, industry-based Advisory Teams to ensure that your academic plan enhances your employability in your chosen career path.

 Program prerequisites and requirements

 - Candidates for certificates should be ready to enter WR 121 and MTH 20.

 - Candidates for the AAS Degree should be ready to enter WR 121 and MTH 58 or MTH 65 (demonstrated through placement tests or documented previous college-level work).

 You may earn Gerontology credentials alone or in conjunction with a certificate or degree in other PCC programs such as: